-The heart of Soto Zen Buddhist practice is the practice of generosity, ethics, patience, energetic effort, meditation and wisdom.
+The heart of Zen is the practice of generosity, ethics, patience, energetic effort, meditation and wisdom.
 In times of uncertainty and upheaval it remains the same.

 Now more than ever daily zazen and mindful practice throughout the day is exactly what our family, our home, our community and our world needs.
 Join us 'at home in the zendo' to support the practice of all beings.
 Schedule

 It is essential that we practice social distancing now, as the Coronavirus pandemic continues to evolve here and around the world.
 However, because we cannot sit together in the zendo does not mean our continued practice of Zen Buddhism must fall away.

 During our closure if you wish to begin a home sitting practice or receive an introduction to Zen Buddhist meditation we are here for you.
 This is by request.
 We look forward to meeting you.
 Beginners inquire here

 On Sundays you are invited to an outdoor, socially distanced practice of zazen.
 (This is on hiatus until weather permits in the Spring.)